Sup2point0/integrity/questions/special/f24ps-ox1.md

 ---
 topic: special
 title: A Graph Drawing Interview Question
-desc:
+desc: |
-date: 2024
-tags:
-  - graph drawing
-  - interview
----

-## Description

   This is an Oxbridge-style interview question I wrote for my friends.
 I’m quite proud of it since it builds up very naturally (heh), tests a lot of graph drawing skills, and links to many graph-related topics.

   As is standard in problem-solving-based interviews, you’re given guidance and nudges in the right direction throughout.
 Of course in a real interview the interviewer can vary their help based on what you’ve done, but for a webpage this is a much harder task.

   As such, you may find that some hints are irrelevant to you, in which case you can just ignore them.
 I would recommend revealing all the hints before checking the final answer, so that you can catch a mistake if you’ve made one and give the question another try.
+date: 2024 November 27
+tags:
+  - graph drawing
+  - interview
+---

 ## Question